Chongliang-Utopia/Emaily/README.md

   - One cannot survey emails if they do not have enough credits

 - **Manage design posts with basic functionalities:**
-  - Create, edit, review survey form
+  - Create, edit, validate, review survey form
-  - Send survey emails to prvided email address
+  - Send survey emails to prvided recipients
   - Collect feedback from email recipients

 - **Payment:**